Published On: Mar 29 2013 11:46:43 AM EDTUpdated On: Apr 02 2015 02:00:00 AM EDT

 1914: Actor Alec Guinness, best known for his roles in movies such as "The Bridge on the River Kwai," "Lawrence of Arabia," "Doctor Zhivago," "A Passage to India" and "Star Wars," is born in London, England.
 Guinness won an Academy Award for Best Actor for "The Bridge on the River Kwai" and was also nominated for Oscars his acting roles in "The Lavender Hill Mob," "Star Wars" and "Little Dorrit" as well as for the screenplay for 1958's "The Horse's Mouth."
 He died of liver cancer at age 86 on Aug.
 5, 2000.

-1875: Walter Chrysler, the automobile pioneer who founded the Chrysler Corporation, is born in Wamego, Kan.
+1875: Walter Chrysler, the automobile pioneer who founded the Chrysler Corporation, is born in Wamego, Kansas.

 1872: Samuel F. B. Morse, the American painter better known as the inventor of the telegraph and the co-inventor of Morse code, dies at the age of 80 in New York City.

-1865: During the American Civil War, Union troops capture the trenches around Petersburg, Va., forcing Confederate Gen. Robert E. Lee to order the evacuation of both Petersburg and the Confederate capital of Richmond, Va.
+1865: During the American Civil War, Union troops capture the trenches around Petersburg, Virginia, forcing Confederate Gen. Robert E. Lee to order the evacuation of both Petersburg and the Confederate capital of Richmond, Virginia.

 1840: Novelist and critic Émile Zola, a major figure in the political liberalization of France, is born in Paris, France.
 Zola is most often associated with the renowned 1898 newspaper headline "J'Accuse," in which he addressed French President Félix Faure and accused the government of anti-Semitism and the unlawful jailing of Alfred Dreyfus, a French Army officer sentenced to penal servitude for life for espionage.